dsheldon/mechbayes/scripts/README.md

 }
 ~~~~

+It specifies the model and its arguments.

-Here `model` refers to the constructor method of the class used for forecasting:
+`model` gives the constructor method of the class that implements the model:
-* This example refers to the class `SEIRD` defined in [mechbayes/models/SEIRD_renewal.py](../mechbayes/models/SEIRD_renewal.py).
+* In this case, it is the class `SEIRD` defined in [mechbayes/models/SEIRD_renewal.py](../mechbayes/models/SEIRD_renewal.py).
-* The class should always inherit from `mechbayes.models.Model` (and usually from `mechbayes.models.SEIRDModel`), defined in [mechbayes/models/base.py](../mechbayes/models/base.py).
+* The class should inherit from `mechbayes.models.Model` (and usually from `mechbayes.models.SEIRDModel`), defined in [mechbayes/models/base.py](../mechbayes/models/base.py).

-An example `forecast_group` definition is:
+An example forecast group is:

 ~~~ json
 "US": {